sarthakagrawal927/redwood/README.md

 I would not be continuing with the tutorial or any project with this right now but in future definitely will.

+Uses Netlitfy and Vercel for deployment,
+Netlify for Auth & Rail.app for Postgresql

+Has ReactJS in front end with graphql with apollo in the backend.

 > **WARNING:** RedwoodJS software has not reached a stable version 1.0 and should not be considered suitable for production use.
 In the "make it work; make it right; make it fast" paradigm, Redwood is in the later stages of the "make it work" phase.

 ## Getting Started